 This series is based on Ross Hastings’ presentation at the Vibrant Dance of Science and Faith Symposium in Austin, TX., October 26, 2010.
-The overall intent is to provide a biblical and theological basis for healthy and fruitful dialogue on the theology and science of origins.
-In today’s post, Dr. Hastings points out that unity among believers, especially in discussing potentially divisive issues, is a foundational theological truth.
+In this post, Dr. Hastings explores Ephesians 4:1-6, which lays out the model for Christian unity that should form the foundations for our dialogue.

 The complete essay can be found here.

 In what follows, I want to give a basis for the preservation of the unity of the church as it comes at the issues of science and faith, and in particular as it dialogues over the more controversial areas in this arena.
 I would suspect this first point is not groundbreaking, new information for most of us, but it is necessary exhortation nevertheless, especially given the disparate opinions of the kind that characterize the Christian church on matters of science and faith.
 Consider Ephesians 4:1-6:

 1 As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.
 2 Be completely humble and gentle; be patient, bearing with one another in love.
 3 Make every effort to keep the unity of the Spirit through the bond of peace.
 4 There is one body and one Spirit, just as you were called to one hope when you were called; 5 one Lord, one faith, one baptism; 6 one God and Father of all, who is over all and through all and in all.

 Let me offer brief comments on this text and its relevance to believers in this dialogue (or any other, for that matter):